-To find the best physical gifts to buy for someone who only wants to smother her grandchildren with love, affection, and food, I spoke to my Nana and nine others — between the ages of 52 and 89 years old — as well as a couple of granddaughters who’ve had success shopping for their own picky grandmothers.
-And because the holidays will be a bit tricky this year, due to travel restrictions (not to mention a potential second wave), we even found some gifts that would be particularly great for those who aren’t able to see their grandmothers this season.
+To find the best physical gifts to buy for someone who only wants to smother her grandchildren with love, affection, and food, I spoke to my grandma and ten others — between the ages of 52 and 89 years old — as well as a couple of granddaughters who’ve had success shopping for their own picky grandmothers.
+There are even some gifts that would be particularly great for those who aren’t able to see their grandmothers in person.

-According to all ten grandmothers I spoke to, the next best thing to being with a grandchild is having a picture of said grandchild.
-Even though almost every inch of my Nana’s kitchen (including her fridge) is plastered with framed family photos, she told me she’d welcome more.
+According to all 11 grandmothers we spoke to, the next best thing to being with a grandchild is having a picture of said grandchild.
+Even though every wall and surface (including her piano) at my grandma’s house has at least one framed family photo on it, she told me she’d welcome more.
 Vox Media programmatic sales director Kat Miller told me that her grandma is “a Chinese grandma to a T, and the toughest cookie you’ll ever meet.
 She literally wants nothing.”
-But a few years ago, Miller got it right by gifting her an album of her wedding photos.
+But a few years ago, Miller got it right by presenting her grandmother with an album of her wedding photos.
 “She loves seeing memories of the family.
 Her house is littered with photos of everyone, even dating back to old photos of my great-uncles and so forth.”
 Kathy Van-Etten, who has four grandchildren under the age of 4, agrees, telling us that framed photos of her grandkids would make her happy.
-When we tested online framing services last year, Framebridge came out on top for its wide variety of framing options, all of them high quality and user friendly.
+When we tested online framing services, Framebridge came out on top for its wide variety of framing options, all of them high quality and user friendly.

 Donne Davis, founder of the GaGa Sisterhood — a community for grandmothers who go “gaga” for their grandchildren — and grandmother to three, prefers the brand NIX, which is much less expensive than the Skylight frame.
 The frame doesn’t have cloud capability, so you can’t upload photos for her without going to her house — but if that makes you nervous, Davis doesn’t think you should underestimate your grandmother’s tech skills.
 “So many grandparents now are real tech-savvy,” she says, so chances are your grandmother will be able to upload images you send her herself.
 “My granddaughter is even teaching me how to use Instagram — we’re very capable and definitely need more credit,” she adds.

-After she told me she just wants to spend more time together, my Nana elaborated on the types of actual gifts she’d like.
-“I don’t need anything like jewelry anymore, but I love when you get me books because you pick out something you think I’d like, and I appreciate that you put a lot of thought into my interests,” she told me.
-Three other grandmothers I spoke to agreed that books are always a welcome gift, including Sayegh and her mother.
+When former Strategist staffer Chloe Anello wrote an earlier version of this story, she interviewed her own nana, who said: “I don’t need anything like jewelry anymore, but I love when you get me books, because you pick out something you think I’d like, and I appreciate that you put a lot of thought into my interests.”
+Three other grandmothers we spoke to agreed that books are always a welcome gift, including Sayegh and her mother.
 Sayegh adds that “sharing experiences, whether you are near or far, means the world to a grandparent,” so she suggests taking this gift one step further and reading the book together.
 Then you’ll each “make time for conversation and discussion,” she explains, which your grandmother would love more than the book itself.
-While your book choice might depend on your grandmother’s interests, Brit Bennett’s The Vanishing Half comes recommended to us by book experts and is being turned into a miniseries on HBO.
+While your book choice might depend on your grandmother’s interests, Brit Bennett’s critically acclaimed The Vanishing Half comes recommended to us by avid readers and is being turned into a miniseries on HBO.